jiadi-li/visualization_portfolio/final_project_JiadiLi2.md

 ### Revised wireframes / visualizations / storyboards based on what you heard

 #### Revised structure
-1. Why is product management attractive?
+1. Why is product management attractive?<br/>
-  a. comprehensive professional growth (potential managerial experience): use definition of PM
+  a. comprehensive professional growth (potential managerial experience): use definition of PM<br/>
-  b. financial growth: U.S. National Median Base Pay: Overall vs. Product Manager over time, and the map
+  b. financial growth: U.S. National Median Base Pay: Overall vs. Product Manager over time, and the map<br/>
-2. How to get a job in PM? - Education
+2. How to get a job in PM? - Education<br/>
-  a.
+  a. education backgrounds of current PMs<br/>
+  b. programs to consider<br/>
+3. How to get a job in PM? - Experience<br/>
+  a. professional backgrounds of current PMs<br/>
   b.
-3. How to get a job in PM? - Experience a. b.
+PM diversification<br/>
-4. How to get a job in PM? - Skills
+4. How to get a job in PM? - Skills<br/>
-  a. technical tools aren't that important, they don't use too much emerging techs
+  a. technical tools aren't that important, they don't use too much emerging techs<br/>
-  b. they spend a lot of time communicating
+  b. they spend a lot of time communicating<br/>
-5. How to get a job in PM? - Tools
+5. How to get a job in PM? - Tools<br/>
   a.
-Prototyping
+Prototyping<br/>
   b.
-Internal Communications
+Internal Communications<br/>
   c.
-Roadmapping
+Roadmapping<br/>
-6. How to get a job in PM? - Resources
+6. How to get a job in PM? - Resources<br/>
   a.
-Conferences
+Conferences<br/>
   b.
-Publications
+Publications<br/>
-  c. podcasts
+  c. podcasts<br/>
-7. Call for actions
+7. Call for actions<br/>

 <iframe title="U.S. National Median Base Pay: Overall vs. Product Manager, June 17-October 19" aria-label="Interactive line chart" src="//datawrapper.dwcdn.net/RASD4/2/" scrolling="no" frameborder="0" style="border: none;" width="629" height="484"></iframe>